Jtfinlay/ippetad.github.io/source/_posts/2014-04-11-pokemon-irl.md

 author-img: james_finlay.png
 date: 2014-05-07 13:07:43 -0600
 comments: true
-categories: [GIS, Nodejs, Android]
+categories: [GIS, Nodejs, Android, Game]
 ---

-The outline of a side-project I implemented that brings the game of Pokemon to the real world.
+Last summer I implemented a location-based game for Android during my spare time.
+The game mimics the exploration and training aspects of Pokemon, but in the real world.
+This post explains how the project is implemented, as well as a view on the back-end technologies.

 <!-- more -->